cocotb/cocotb/docs/source/library_reference.rst

     If set then if the number of failed tests reaches this value, the regression is terminated early and no further tests are executed.

-    If not set this disables early termination and causes all tests to be executed regardless of failures.
+    If not set, all tests are executed regardless of failures.

 .. envvar:: COCOTB_TEST_MODULES